reduxdj/dr_queue/README.md

 Control your Redis Queues with a simple REST HTTP interface.
 Dr Queue, combines a Koa 2.0 web server with multiple Redis connections

-Simply POST your payload on to your queue, serialization will make your object into a JSON string, or GET an item off the queue, serialization back to an object is also automatic.
+Simply POST your payload on to your queue, then serialization will make your object into a JSON string, or GET an item off the queue, serialization back to an object is also automatic.

-Lists are dynamic, just like Redis, to create a list, POST a JSON body into the /api/queue/<queueName>/push endpoint.
+Lists are dynamic, just like Redis, to create a list, POST a JSON body into the /api/queue/<b>queueName</b>/push endpoint.

 Queues, are assumed to originate from left to right.

 ### Why?
-Reasoning about queues is not easy, especially because we think of them like arrays, but Redis can make this a little confusing, especially with its indices in its commands.
+Reasoning about queues is not easy, especially because we think of them like arrays, but Redis can make this a little confusing, especially with its indice complexity in its commands.
+Say you wanted to build a simple pagination for loading more items in a redis list, you have to first reason about the range command and its subtle differences to range or array.slice.

 ### Documentation
 Just like REST interfaces, GET requests are non-destructive read operations of the queue,